ggPMXdevelopment/ggPMX/README.md

 # Controller

 A diagnostic session starts with the creation of a Controller.
-The Controller is the “user interface” of the package and allows to conrol all possible options.
+The Controller is the ???user interface??? of the package and allows to conrol all possible options.
 It is a container that stores configuration fields (model- and input data-related information), datasets and plots.
 It can be used as a reference object in which the user can see the names of the